Anestis Delias: Early life

-Delias was born Anastasios Delios (Αναστάσιος Δέλιoς) in about 1912 in Smyrna, on the Aegean coast of Anatolia.
+Delias was born Anastasios Delios (Αναστάσιος Δέλιoς) in 1912 in Smyrna, on the Aegean coast of Anatolia.
 His father, Panagiotis Delios, was a shoemaker by profession and was a well-known professional musician in Asia Minor.
 The Delios family had a significant musical heritage; like his father before him, Panagiotis Delios played the santouri and his brother Michalis (Delias' uncle) played the violin.
 Delias' mother, Photina, was also a singer.
 Panagiotis Delios was known as 'Μαύρη Γάτα' ('Black Cat'), an epithet later given to Anestis Delias by his fellow musicians.

-In July 1922 young Anestis, aged about ten years, arrived at the port of Piraeus in Greece with his pregnant mother and younger sister, refugees from the final stages of the Greco-Turkish war.
-His father had remained in Smryna and was killed that year during the destruction and atrocities that occurred when the Turkish forces captured the city.
+In July 1922, young Anestis, aged about ten years, arrived at the port of Piraeus in Greece with his pregnant mother and younger sister, refugees from the final stages of the Greco-Turkish war.
+His father had remained in Smyrna and was killed that year during the destruction and atrocities that occurred when the Turkish forces captured the city.
 The family settled at Drapetsona, one of the refugee neighbourhoods of Piraeus (on the northern side of the inlet), and Delias' sister Eleni was born soon afterwards.
 By 1928 the population of Athens almost doubled as a result of the mass movement of Christian refugees from Asia Minor to the Greek mainland, with the result that the city was surrounded by encampments and shanty towns such as Drapetsona and Kokkinia, with a largely impoverished population mostly speaking Turkish as their first language.

 As the only son of the family, Anestis worked in many different jobs to support his widowed mother and two younger sisters.
 In about 1930 Delias found work in a tavern in Drapetsona, where met older bouzouki players such as Nikos Aivaliotis, as well as players closer to his own age such as Markos Vamvakaris and Stratos Pagioumtzis.
-In the inter-war years in Greece the bouzouki was an instrument of low social standing, which was embraced by the new generation of musicians based in the urban refugee suburbs.
+In the inter-war years in Greece, the bouzouki was an instrument of low social standing, which was embraced by the new generation of musicians based in the urban refugee suburbs.